planetarypy/scriptorium/CONTRIBUTING.md

 # Contributing

+We want it to be easy to get that useful script of yours into the Scriptorium where others can use it.

-Contributions are welcome, and they are greatly appreciated!
+Of course, there are lots of different ways to contribute, all of which are are greatly appreciated!
 Every little bit helps, and credit will always be given.

 You can contribute in many ways: